 - Affirming both the finding and the sanction

 - Remanding the case to be re-heard by the AIC.
-This is limited to appeals based either on a substantial unsupported conclusion or new information that was previously unavailable or unknown at the time of the initial decision, which would have impacted the decision.
+This is limited to appeals based either on an arbitrary conclusion or new information that was previously unavailable or unknown at the time of the initial decision, which would have impacted the decision.

-- The Appeals Committee provides a statement and the rationale for its decision to both the AIC and the AIO Director who then notifies the student via email within twenty business days from the date of the appeal.
+- The Appeals Committee provides a statement and the rationale for its decision to both the AIC and the AIO Director, who then notifies the student via email within twenty business days from the appeal date.

 - Students can appeal to the Provost any sanction involving suspension or expulsion.
 The provost determines the final decision and notifies the student and all parties involved via email.

 - The appeal process is concluded, and the final decision is implemented.
 Sanctions are not implemented until all appeal options are exhausted.

 The Code of Academic Ethics applies to all members of the AUC community.
 However, the processes for handling alleged faculty violations vary from those for student violations.
 This section in the Faculty Handbook of University Disciplinary Procedures contains all detailed related processes and steps.

 The Code of Academic Ethics applies to all members of the AUC community.
 However, the processes for handling alleged staff violations vary from those for student violations.
 Both entities should be kept posted whether the incident is reported to the Office of Human Resources or the Office of Academic Integrity.
 In most cases, the legal office does the investigation, which decides the appropriate sanction in alignment with the labor law.
 The Office of Academic Integrity director should be updated with the decision, rationale, and sanction once a case is finalized.
 According to labor law, a letter with the decision confirmed by the legal office is handed to the staff member who acknowledges signing it.
 The Council for Academic Integrity could review the Labor law sanctions and suggest educational/corrective sanctions for the Office of Human Resources to use.